wednesdayaddamsss/wednesdayaddamsss/README.md

 I love having friends around, and cuddling other ponies brings me comfort!
 (Even if we don't talk while c+h-ing.)

-All pronouns except for it/its is perfectly fine with me (He/Him, She/Her, & They/Them), Though I love using, she/they, as those are my actual pronouns!
+All pronouns except for it/its is perfectly fine with me (He/Him, She/Her, & They/Them), Though I love using she/they, as those are my actual pronouns!

 If you are oomfs I actually platonically love you so much (not trying to be weird ok..) gulps